 Day Assessment Unit

 In response to patient feedback, Nottingham University Hospital Trust opened a separate Day Assessment Unit (DAU) at both City and QMC hospitals in April 2022.

-The DAU is for women who have or need a planned appointment for additional maternity care as part of their pregnancy (non-urgent care).
+The DAU is for people who have or need a planned appointment for additional maternity care as part of their pregnancy (non-urgent care).
 It will focus on maternal and fetal surveillance and non-urgent reviews of care.
-Additional care may be required when mum has a condition that needs closer monitoring, for example pregnancy induced high blood pressure.
+Additional care may be required if you have a condition that needs closer monitoring, for example pregnancy induced high blood pressure.
 Additional monitoring of the baby may be needed if there are issues with growth.